How to Write the University of Notre Dame Essays 2025-2026

 With all that being said, if you’re a Catholic student choosing to answer this prompt, it’s important to reflect not only on what your faith means to you now, but also on what that faith might mean to you at Notre Dame.

 At Notre Dame, faith is directly tied to service learning and helping others in need, with more than 80% of students participating in service or service learning before they graduate.
-Perhaps you were part of a Catholic youth group over the course of your life—consider writing about the volunteer opportunities that you embarked on and how those experiences shaped your perspectives.
+Perhaps you were part of a Catholic youth group throughout your life—consider writing about the volunteer opportunities that you embarked on and how those experiences shaped your perspectives.

-The prompt is specifically asking you to elaborate on how faith has shaped the decisions you make, so be sure to tie those experiences and perspectives to how you approach each day and each new obstacle.
+The prompt is specifically asking you to elaborate on how faith has shaped the decisions you make, so be sure to tie those experiences and perspectives to how you approach each day and new obstacles you face.

 If you are a member of a different faith, this is a great opportunity to shed some light on how your background has shaped you.
 Are there any cultural traditions or principles that you follow?
 Were there any obstacles or challenges to your faith you’ve faced along the way?
 Ask yourself these questions and more, and treat your faith as another aspect of your identity that has shaped who you are.
 In doing so, you should be able to see how you may fit in at Notre Dame and contribute to the principles of community service, generosity, and kindness.